Lake of the Dead

 Lake of the Dead (Norwegian title: De dødes tjern, also known as Lake of the Damned) is a 1958 Norwegian mystery horror film directed by Kåre Bergstrøm.
 The film stars Henki Kolstad, Henny Moan and Georg Richter.
+In 2019, a remake named Lake of Death was released written and directed by Nini Bull Robsahm.

 Plot

 The film takes place 20–23 August 1958.
-Crime Author Bernhard Borge and his wife Sonja, psychoanalyst Kai Bugge, magazine editor Gabriel Mørk, lawyer Harald Gran and his fiancée Liljan Werner are six Oslo people who will visit Bjørn Werner (Liljan brother) in his cabin deep in the Østerdal forests.
-But, when the guests arrive, Werner is missing and his dog is found dead at a pond nearby.
+Crime author Bernhard Borge and his wife Sonja, psychoanalyst Kai Bugge, magazine editor Gabriel Mørk, lawyer Harald Gran and his fiancée Liljan Werner are six Oslo people who will visit Bjørn Werner (Liljan’s brother) in his cabin deep in the Østerdal forests.
+But, when the guests arrive, Werner is missing and his dog is found dead at a lake nearby.

-It's not long before they begin to ponder the old legend that is associated with the place: a man is said to have killed his sister and her lover and then drowned himself in the lake.
-It is said that everyone who stays in the house—the murder's cabin—would be possessed by a strange attraction: They would be forced to drown themselves in the pond.
+It's not long before they begin to ponder the old legend associated with the place: a man is said to have killed his sister and her lover and then drowned himself in the lake.
+It is said that anyone who stays in the house—the murder's cabin—would be possessed by a strange attraction: They would be forced to drown themselves in the lake.

-The company decides to solve the mystery, but soon it appears that they are exposed to the mysterious, fascinating powers that are tied to the lake.
+The company decides to solve the mystery, but soon it appears that they are exposed to the mysterious powers that are tied to the lake.